snowyydays72/Bikeshare-Project/README.md

 Bikeshare Project

 ### Description
-A python project that uses pandas to explore bikeshare data
+A python project that uses pandas to explore bikeshare data.

 ### Files used
 bikeshare.py